 Pudong is the largest Shanghai district and lies on the east side of the Huangpu River.
-It is China’s biggest commercial and financial centre and home to the Lujiazui Financial Zone, the Shanghai Stock Exchange tower and most of Shanghai’s famous buildings, such as the World Financial Center, Jin Mao Tower and Oriental Pearl Tower.
+It is China’s biggest commercial and financial centre and home to the Lujiazui financial centre, the Shanghai Stock Exchange tower and most of Shanghai’s famous buildings, such as the Shanghai World Financial Center, Jin Mao Tower and Oriental Pearl Tower.

 Puxi makes up the various districts on the west side of Huangpu River.
 These expat areas, all with their own focus, offer easy access to shopping malls, restaurants, schools, medical clinics, entertainment and nightlife, public transport and fly-overs, and many areas are close to the commercial sectors of the city.

-This was the first expat area in Shanghai and is still home to a large number of expats, especially families.
+This was one of the first expat areas in Shanghai and is still home to a large number of expats, especially families.
 It has several good local schools as well as access to international schools, good transport facilities and infrastructure.
 It is also close to the city centre and has plenty of green spaces, including the Shanghai Zoo and Zhongshan Park.
-Changning district is a popular choice for both office and residential life.
+Changning District is a popular choice for both office and residential life.
 Many of its foreign residents come from the USA, France, Germany, the UK and Japan.

-Located in the vicinity of the famous park with the same name, this district has plenty to offer.
-Besides local housing, there are several worthy residential options on offer to expats in complexes in this area.
+The vicinity of the famous park with the same name, Zhongshan Park has plenty to offer.
+Besides local housing, this district has several worthy residential complexes.
 The neighbourhood is generally quiet and less dense, but is not too far from downtown either.
 Subway lines offer a good and fast transit to other districts, and the travel time to international schools in nearby Hongqiao and Gubei is relatively short.
 This area attracts mainly singles and couples on lower- to medium-end budgets.

 A former industrial zone, Hongqiao is now a proper neighbourhood.
-It is popular with expat families for being close to several international schools, supermarkets and medical facilities, and has a good housing infrastructure and a number of entertainment options for its foreign residents.
+Though it is out of the city centre, it remains popular with expat families for being close to several international schools, supermarkets and medical facilities, and has good housing infrastructure and a number of entertainment options for its foreign residents.
 Many of the high-end housing facilities are large villas with private gardens and good modern amenities.
 Most of the entertainment and nightlife happens in Hongqiao in places such as the pedestrian part of Hongmei Lu.

-Located in the southwest part of Shanghai, Minhang is a relatively new neighbourhood, crossed by the Huangpu and Wusong rivers.
-Known for its quality educational institutions, the district is home to many international schools.
+Located in the southwest part of Shanghai, Minhang is a relatively new neighbourhood, crossed by the Huangpu River.
+Known for its quality educational institutions, the district is home to several international schools.
 This mostly farming and industrial area has pockets of residential areas that are popular with expats.
 There are medium- to high-end villas and apartments close to the schools.
-Residents also find all the conveniences a family could need – grocery stores, shops, restaurants, bars and golf courses.
+Residents also have all the conveniences a family could need – grocery stores, shops, restaurants, bars and golf courses.
 When it comes to public transport, Minghang is served by a number of different subway lines.

 Known as the heart of the city, People’s Square is located here, which houses the Shanghai Grand Theatre and Shanghai Museum as its main attractions.
 China’s most famous shopping street, Nanjing Road, runs through the area.

-Xuhui has a limited number of high rises and the lowest population density of all downtown areas.
-It covers the largest inner area of Shanghai and covers most of the historic former French Concession area.
-Many beautiful old classic villas and apartments are in this prestigious area and it is the choice of residence for many government officials.
+Xuhui has a limited number of high rises and one of the lowest population density of all downtown areas which, coupled with a high property demand, mean accommodation can be quite costly.
+It covers the largest inner area of Shanghai and most of the historic former French Concession area.
+Many beautiful old classic villas and apartments can be found in this prestigious area and it is the choice of residence for many government officials.